 All submissions are reviewed internally before being sent out for external review.
 If submissions don’t meet DuJAL’s mission and submissions guidelines or if they are of insufficient quality, they will be rejected prior to review.

-Archiving: DuJAL is part of openjournals, which makes use of CLOCKSS archiving systems to ensure that publications are permanently archived.
+Archiving: DuJAL is part of openjournals, which makes use of Portico archiving systems to ensure that publications are permanently archived.

 Indexing: DuJAL is indexed by the following services: CNKI, Emerging Sources Citation Index, Erih Plus, Glottolog, IFS Bibliographie Moderner Fremdsprachenunterricht, Lingusitics Abstracts Online.